EliTotah/OS-ex1/ex3/README.md

 Co-Editor queue size = [size]

-For example, the following is a legals configurations files:
+For example, the following is a legals configuration file:

-Option 2:

 1